edualgo/eduAlgo/README.md

 This is a very simple python package made up with python script to study different algorithms for educational purposes.
 This package is currently under **planning** version and aims to achieve the following :-

-* Put together all the available algorithms
+* To put together all the available algorithms
 * Help students with learning space and time complexity
-* Visualize Algorithms
+* Visualizing Algorithms
 * Getting resources, articles etc. to study about python and Algorithms
 * Become a handy tool for the programmers while using different algorithms on daily basis